 - Promotes a thicker lawn.

-- Timing is critical – turf stopped growing but still green.
+- Timing is critical - in the fall, the turf has stopped growing above the soil, but the roots are still active.

 - Follow–up with late May, early June fertilization (consider corn gluten meal and deal with crabgrass at the same time).